CPSC-292/Fall2025-CourseInfo/Syllabus.md

 The use of GenAI is not permitted for the following activities (with exceptions outlined on specific assignments or projects):

- - writing a draft of a writing assignment,
+ - writing a draft of any course work;
- - writing complete code or blocks of code for use in assignments, data analysis or visualization, or
+ - writing complete code or blocks of code for use in course work, data analysis or visualization; or
- - writing entire sentences, paragraphs, or papers to complete class assignments.
+ - writing entire sentences, paragraphs, or papers to complete course work.

 Students are responsible for fact-checking all GenAI output and disclosing the use and nature of use of GenAI tools on all class work.
 Additionally, students are responsible for knowing and being able to explain the content of all course work produced with the assistance of GenAI.